jnmlinden/TYPO3CMS-Reference-TCA/Documentation/Introduction/Index.rst

 Feedback
 ^^^^^^^^

-For general questions about the documentation get in touch by writing to `documentation@typo3.org <mailto:documentation@typo3.org>`_ .
+For general questions about the documentation, get in touch by writing to `documentation@typo3.org <mailto:documentation@typo3.org>`_ .

 If you find a bug in this manual, please be so kind as to check the online version on https://docs.typo3.org/typo3cms/TCAReference/.
 From there you can hit the "Edit me on GitHub" button in the top right corner and submit a pull request via GitHub.
-Alternatively you can just file an issue using the bug tracker: https://github.com/TYPO3-Documentation/TYPO3CMS-Reference-TCA/issues.
+Alternatively, you can just file an issue using the bug tracker: https://github.com/TYPO3-Documentation/TYPO3CMS-Reference-TCA/issues.

 Maintaining high quality documentation requires time and effort